timbuktuvariance/mg4/content/post/arcade.md

 * joysticks and buttons
 * If unplugged (portable)
 * Materials - wood
-* cabinet: screws and mdf
+* cabinet: screws and MDF

 #### References